thehaohcm/golang_project/README.md

 1. Postgres container: contain the postgres applicaiton (postgres:14.1-alpine) with its data, which is attached by using Volume and defined in docker-compose file
 2. Migrate container: defined in docker-compose by using the image "migrate/migrate:v4.15.2" from dockerhub, which is responsible for creating the latest data of project when it get started
  - NOTICE: unfortunately, it is not running properly so far, I need to look into and check it more to find a new way to run it correctly
-3. Main Application (named: golang_project_app): created based on golang:alpine image and its also implement in Dockerfile.
+3. Main Application (named: main): created based on golang:alpine image and its also implement in Dockerfile.
 You need to build it before running in your local machine.
 Actually, when we type "docker-compose up" for the 1st time, it will be built and run without any another manual way.
 But in the future, if you want to build it again because of the new change (for example), please run a command "docker-compose build".

 After built and run successfully, these containers can be run (except for the Migrate container), now you can access the project's Swagger URL by web browser: http://localhost:8080/swagger/index.html